Lahntal: Geography

 Lahntal lies on the upper Lahn about 83 km north of Frankfurt am Main and about 7 km northwest of Marburg.
-In the north, it borders on the town of Wetter, in the east on the community of Cölbe, in the south on Marburg, and in the west on the community of Dautphetal.
+In the north, it borders on the town of Wetter, in the east on the municipality of Cölbe, in the south on Marburg, and in the west on the municipality of Dautphetal.

-West of the community rises the 498 m-high Rimberg.
+West of the municipality rises the 498 m-high Rimberg.